 - Losing weight if you are overweight or obese

-- Metabolic syndrome is a condition that includes the presence of a cluster of risk factors specific for cardiovascular disease.
+- Metabolic syndrome is a condition that includes a cluster of risk factors specific

-- Metabolic syndrome significantly raises the risk of developing diabetes, heart disease, and/or stroke.
+- Metabolic syndrome greatly raises the risk of developing diabetes, heart disease,

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells